-- Best Practice State
+1 Best Practice State South Carolina

-South Carolina

-- 9 States Meet Goal

-Alabama, Arkansas, Indiana, Kentucky,

-Louisiana, Massachusetts, New Jersey,

-North Carolina, West Virginia
+Alabama, Arkansas, Indiana, Kentucky, Louisiana, Massachusetts, New Jersey, North Carolina, West Virginia

-- 14 States Nearly Meet Goal
+14 States Nearly Meet Goal

-Colorado, Connecticut, Delaware, Iowa,

-Kansas, Maine, Michigan, Mississippi,

-Nebraska, New York, Oklahoma, Rhode Island,
+Colorado, Connecticut, Delaware, Iowa, Kansas, Maine, Michigan, Mississippi, Nebraska, New York, Oklahoma, Rhode Island, Utah, Virginia

-Utah, Virginia

-- 9 States Partly Meet Goal
+9 States Partly Meet Goal

 Arizona, California, Maryland, Missouri,

-NEW MEXICO, Ohio, Pennsylvania,
+New Mexico, Ohio, Pennsylvania,

-Tennessee, Washington
+TENNESSEE, Washington

-- 5 States Meet a Small Part of Goal Florida, Idaho, South Dakota, Texas, Wisconsin
+5 States Meet a Small Part of Goal Florida, Idaho, South Dakota, Texas, Wisconsin

-- States Do Not Meet Goal Alaska, District of Columbia, Georgia, Hawaii, Illinois, Minnesota, Montana, Nevada, New Hampshire, North Dakota, Oregon, Vermont, Wyoming
+( ) 13 States Do Not Meet Goal

+Alaska, District of Columbia, Georgia, Hawaii, Illinois, Minnesota, Montana, Nevada, New Hampshire, North Dakota, Oregon, Vermont, Wyoming

+State Partly Meets Goal

-New Mexico requires that all new teachers receive mentoring.
-The state mandates that all new teachers participate in its mentoring program throughout their first year of employment and that mentors are required to receive additional training.
-A regular review and evaluation process to assess the program's effectiveness is also mandatory.
-All other logistics are left to the local districts.
+Tennessee requires that all new teachers receive mentoring.
+New teachers must participate in a mentoring program throughout the first year of their employment.
+Programs must include experiences in school settings such as classroom observations and in-service seminars, as well as "regular and frequent contact with teacher mentors throughout the school year."

-New Mexico Statutes 22-10A-9
+Tennessee Rule 0520-2-3-.11(4)

-New Mexico meets this goal in part.
-To ensure that provided support is meaningful, the state should require more specific induction strategies that can be successfully implemented, even in poorly managed schools, such as intensive mentoring, seminars appropriate to grade level or subject area, a reduced teaching load and/or frequent release time to observe other teachers.
-New Mexico should also set a timeline in which mentors are assigned to all new teachers throughout the state, soon after the commencing of teaching, to offer support during those critical first weeks of school.
-Mentors should be required to be trained in a content area or grade level similar to that of the new teachers, and to attract the most qualified participants to the mentor program; guaranteed compensation is also a wise inclusion.
+Tennessee meets this goal in part.
+The state should set more specific parameters for its program, such as a timeline in which mentors are assigned to new teachers soon after the commencing of teaching, to offer support during those critical first weeks of school.
+Mentors should also be required to be trained in a content area or grade level similar to that of the new teachers, and the state should mandate a method for performance evaluation.